PhilipYip1988/python-tutorials/006_collections_a/readme.md

 ## The list class

 A list is an ordered finite **mutable** collection of references to Python objects.
-Think of the ```list``` as an ordered numeric *live register* and each reference to a Python object in the live register as a *live report*.
+Think of the ```list``` as an ordered numeric active archive and each reference to a Python object in this active archive as a record.
+Because the active archive is mutable, the position of each record in the archive can be altered and items can be added or removed to the archive.
 In other words a list is a mutable tuple, that can be modified once created.

-Active archive...

-act